emqx/cloud-docs/en_US/billing/aws_marketplace.md

 # Manage Billing from AWS Marketplace

 EMQX Cloud supports paying for usage via the AWS Marketplace.
-You can link an EMQX account to an AWS Billing Account, as well as delete an existing subscription.
+You can link an EMQX account to an AWS Billing Account and delete an existing subscription.

 ## Link an AWS Billing Account to EMQX Cloud